 Useful apps

-Having the correct information available when you need it is priceless.
+Useful apps Having the correct information available when you need it is priceless.
 Here are some apps that can make your life easier in Germany.
-Note for most we did not add links to the apps, as it is a lot of
+Note that for most, we did not add links to the apps, as it is

 Schools and Studies